 That final act: 1/10 After given 1hr 45 minutes to this story it’s a lazy slap in the face.

 Ps.
 I’m in a dilemma about whether to rate it ‘thumbs up or ‘down’ on Netflix.
-The end is so lacklustre that it’s definately a thumbs down movie.
+The end is so lacklustre and the ‘message’ so dumb that it’s definitely a thumbs down movie.
 But I want Netflix to continue to produce this kind of ambitious stuff with great ensemble casting and exotic location shoots.
 Giving it the thumbs down surely only contributes to the torrent of factory line YA dirge that Netflix is already flooded with.

-Tip: If you can get a copy, then 80s movie High Risk is the ‘men on a mission ripping off a drug lord in the jungle’ movie you should watch (which Triple Frontier totally rips off - only with added boring bits).
-High Risk stars James Brolin in his Bond casting era, James Coburn and Anthony Quinn and is a whole lot more fun throughout.
+Tip: If you can get a copy, then 80s movie High Risk is the ‘men on a mission ripping off a drug lord in the jungle’ movie you should watch (which Triple Frontier totally rips off - only with added boring bits and infantile ethics).
+High Risk knows exactly what it is: lots of fun.
+It stars James Brolin in his Bond casting era, James Coburn and Anthony Quinn and is a blast throughout.
 And The Rolling Stones’ track Satisfaction scores the finally… take that, Triple Frontier!

-EDIT: All the edits I’ve done to this review just goes to show how hard I found it to dissect.
+EDIT: All the edits I’ve done to this review just goes to show how hard I found it to dissect this mess; the good, the bad and the really, really ugly.
 I look forward to reading someone else’s better attempt.

 I first saw him in the Superb film, The Contender.

 A US political film with Sam Elliot as Jeff Bridges’ US President’s right hand man.

 A film blessed with a stellar cast, lead in part by Gary Oldman’s creepy protagonist.
 Love it to bits.

 The Old Man and The Gun